 FICO Credit Score Estimator

 Although FICO does not let you view your actual credit score for free, it offers a free tool that can give you a rough estimate of it.
-The Credit Score Estimator, found on the myFICO website, asks 10 basic questions about your credit history, such as “How many credit cards do you have?” and “When did you last miss a credit card or loan payment?”
+The Credit Score Estimator, found on the myFICO website, asks 10 basic questions about your credit history, such as “How many credit cards do you have?” and “When did you last miss a loan or credit card payment?”

-Based on this information, the site gives you a ballpark range of about 50 points within which your credit score most likely falls.
+Based on this information, the site gives you a ballpark credit score range of about 50 points.
 This estimate isn’t the same as your exact FICO score, but it can provide a general idea of how easy or difficult it will be for you to get credit.

 There are several sites on the Internet that let you track your credit for free.
-They provide a scaled-down version of your credit report, along with an up-to-date credit score based on the VantageScore model.
-These free sites pay for their services with a form of advertising: specially selected offers for financial products, such as credit cards, that are likely to fit your particular needs.
+They provide a scaled-down version of your credit report, along with a free credit score from the VantageScore.
+These free sites pay for their services with a form of advertising: specially selected offers for financial products, such as credit cards or personal loans, that are likely to fit your needs.

 Offers From Credit Card Providers

 The biggest disadvantage of free credit-tracking sites is that they provide your VantageScore, not the FICO score lenders generally rely on.
-However, an increasing number of credit card issuers now offer free monthly FICO scores to their customers.
-These include Chase Slate, Discover It, Barclaycard, American Express, Capital One, and some credit cards from Bank of America and Citibank.
-FICO scores are also available to customers with auto loans through Ally Financial.
+However, an increasing number of businesses now offer free monthly FICO scores to their customers.